Debt and coronavirus push Hertz into bankruptcy protection

 “Management has concluded there is substantial doubt regarding the company’s ability to continue as a going concern within one year from the issuance date of this quarterly report,” it said.

-Under a Chapter 11 restructuring, creditors will have to settle for less than full repayment.
-Its biggest creditors are banks, but the filing lists IBM, Lyft, United and Southwest Airlines as others owed between $6 million and $23 million each.
+Under a Chapter 11 restructuring, creditors will have to settle for less than full repayment, but the company is likely to continue operating.